CSUFTitanRover/TitanRover2018/docs/source/deepstream/what-is-deepstream.rst

 There are similarities that can be drawn between Deepstream and other products like Firebase, Redis, etc.
 Deepstream supports concepts like pub/sub, rpcs, and data-syncing.
-It can be considered that Deepstream acts as a message broker, however, this `blog post <https://deepstreamhub.com/blog/realtime-framework-overview/>`_ explains the comparisons in much more detail.
+It can be considered that Deepstream acts as a message broker with a data store, however, this `blog post <https://deepstreamhub.com/blog/realtime-framework-overview/>`_ explains the comparisons in much more detail.